SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

 # 💻 Implementation:

 ### 1️⃣ Evaluation and Testing:
-Created a test enviroment, using `Hyper-V` virtual machines to mimic the users' Microsoft Teams setup.
+Created a test environment, using `Hyper-V` virtual machines to mimic the users' Microsoft Teams setup.
 This included the exact software configurations, hardware specs and room conditions that the end-users would be using.

 > #### **Local Users'** <ins>desktop environment</ins>